schoolofdevops/ansible-tutorial/manuscript/chapter5.md

   * Configure
   * Start Service

-To being with, in this part, we will install and start apache.
+To begin with, in this part, we will install and start apache.

   *  To install apache, Create *roles/apache/tasks/install.yml*